Mubaarak1-git/Mubaarak1-git/README.md

 <p align="center">🌍 Junior Cloud Engineer | 📘 AZ-900 & AZ-104 Certified | 🧪 Hands-on Azure Labs</p>

 ## 🧠 About Me
-I'm a junior cloud computing engineer based in Hargeisa, Somaliland.
-I specialize in Microsoft Azure infrastructure and resource management.
-My journey is driven by hands-on learning, lab documentation, and a commitment to building reproducible cloud workflows.
+I'm a junior cloud computing engineer based in Hargeisa, Somaliland, focused on building resilient and reproducible cloud workflows using Microsoft Azure.
+My journey is driven by hands-on learning, clear documentation, and a commitment to solving real infrastructure challenges.
+I work with virtual networks, resource tagging, and VM lifecycle operations—always refining my labs to reflect what I’ve truly built.

   ## 🏅 Certifications